Kinera Verdandi TWS

 A concerning aspect of the Verdandi TWS – and frankly one that feels out of step with its flagship positioning – is the lack of a dedicated, properly localised control app like the Sonys, Samsungs and OnePlus’.
 Instead of offering a standalone, purpose-built application, Kinera has awkwardly bundled whatever control functionality exists into something called the “Kinera Music” app, which, in its current state, feels more like an afterthought than an intentional part of the product experience.

-Functionally, things don’t improve.
+The implementation is quite simply incoherent.
+A lot of the app’s interface is in Chinese, including critical sections such as the manual and system prompts – which is a bit weird for the product that is being sold to a global audience.
+There is no strong localisation effort here, which is inexcusable at this price point.
+Functionally, things don’t improve either.
 The app does not work properly on iOS as Kinera Verdandi TWS just doesn’t show up there, immediately cutting off a significant portion of users from any form of software-level control.
-On Android, where it does function, the feature set is extremely limited.
+On Android, where it does function, the feature set is rather limited.
 You are essentially restricted to:

 • EQ interface with custom EQ-ing and presets